 The Northern Caminos by Dave Whitson and Laura Perazzoli

-The guidebook includes all Northern Caminos and it includes a section dedicated to the Camino Primitivo.
+The guidebook includes all Northern Caminos and a section dedicated to the Camino Primitivo.
 It covers historic localities such as Oviedo or San Juan.

 - Information on the ascent and descent length